-Valle de Abdalajís, a forgotten town in the Antequera region but that surprises any visitor with its tranquility and views over the valley.
+Valle de Abdalajís, a calm town in the Antequera region but that surprises any visitor with its tranquility and views over the valley.

 Valle de Abdalajís is located 59km from Malaga capital with a population of 2.542 inhabitants.
 The municipal term has a dimension of almost 21km square